flurie/sdp/README.md

 ## Versioning

-SDP and SDP-derived libraries must follow of the Haskell community versioning principles and this restrictions:
+SDP and SDP-derived extensions/wrappers must follow of the Haskell community versioning principles with this restrictions:

 For the version a.b.c.d
-* d is the patch number: only bugfixes and code improvements.
+* d is the patch number: only bugfixes and small code improvements.
 Also may be changed valid dependency versions.
-* c is the internal library version number, used to mark changes in the API (only extension, older code must compile anyway) and big code improvements.
+* c is the internal library version number, used to mark changes in the API (only small extensions, older code must compile anyway) and code improvements.
 * b is the number of the stable version of SDP.
-Deprecated changes cannot be removed until the next stable version.
+Deprecations cannot be removed until the next stable version.
 * a is reserved (always 0) - necessary in case of release a new edition of SDP.